juxhouse/bela-resources/reference/bela.properties.md

 ## Context Path (Optional)

-You can run multiple BELA instances under the same DNS domain using context paths.
-This allows you to isolate access to different codebases and distribute BELA’s computational load.
+You can run multiple BELA instances to isolate access to different codebases and distribute BELA’s computational load.

+You can use a different DNS subdomains for each BELA instance or you can use a single DNS domain with different context paths.

 [Set up context paths](/reference/Context-Path.md)